Jonarzz/DotaResponsesRedditBot/README.md

 * Change the comment footer to universal (old, new and mobile reddit) format.
 * Use redis(or any other in-memory storage) for comment id caching
 * (If possible) Add support for chatwheel sounds.
+* Remove punctuation marks from responses completely.
+* Drop database before populating them to take care of schema changes(not applicable in most cases, though.

 ---
 ## Changelog: